-Spend Halloween weekend with writer and historian Jeremiah Jenne (Beijing by Foot) and local expert Yue Xiaohong (The Hutong) for an unforgettable exploration of Manchu tombs, history, and culture in the heart of Hebei Province.
+Spend a spring weekend with writer and historian Jeremiah Jenne (Beijing by Foot) and local expert Yue Xiaohong (The Hutong) for an unforgettable exploration of Manchu tombs, history, and culture in the heart of Hebei Province.

-On this weekend adventure, we’ll visit old fortress towns where the people are the direct descendants of the men who guarded the tombs for the emperor.
-We’ll get hands-on with traditional inkstones, learn the legend of China’s most notorious assassin.
-Along the way, we will also experience the glorious Chinese countryside in autumn with cool weather and beautiful scenery.
+On this Halloween weekend adventure, we’ll visit old fortress towns where the people are the direct descendants of the men who guarded the tombs for the emperor.
+We’ll get hands-on with traditional inkstones, and learn more about the Manchu people, their history, and how they managed to rule China for over 260 years.
+Along the way, we will also experience the glorious Chinese countryside in fall, taking in the crisp air and beautiful scenery.
 At night, stay in a beautifully remodeled Manchu-style courtyard and dine on regional specialties and the bounty of this year’s harvest.

 Just a short ride from Beijing, a world of history, culture, and adventure awaits you!